jcreamer898/anvil.cdnjs/README.md

 anvil.cdnjs
 ===========

-anvil.js plugin for installing files from cdnjs
+anvil.js plugin for installing files from cdnjs.
+[Click here](http://www.screenr.com/PCA7) see it in action, here's

 To install, run...